-The Outpatient Suboxone Program for Opioid Addiction is designed to help patients struggling with opioid addiction.
+The Outpatient Suboxone Practice for Opioid Addiction is designed to help patients struggling with opioid addiction.
 Examples of opioids include heroin, percocet, vicodin, oxycodone, oxycontin, morphine, MS Contin, and methadone.

 The process begins with an initial medical evaluation which is done to determine if patients are appropriate for our suboxone program.
-Next, an appointment for suboxone induction is scheduled where patients will be observed at our clinic as they initiate suboxone medication.
-Following successful induction of suboxone, the patient enters a 2-week intensive outpatient program which meets on Tuesday, Thursday, and Friday mornings from 8:30am to 12:00pm.
-Patients will attend psycho-educational groups aimed to increase safe copings skills to prevent the return to active use, receive individual supportive counseling, as well as receive suboxone by our Addiction Psychiatry Team.
-Following successful completion of the two week IOP program, patients transition into a 6-week early maintenance group where they receive both addiction education and support while meeting with their Addiction Recovery team.
-Finally, patients enter into a monthly maintenance group for ongoing addiction education and medical support while receiving suboxone maintenance therapy.
+Next, an appointment for a suboxone induction is scheduled where patients will be observed at our clinic as they initiate suboxone medication.
+Following a successful suboxone induction, the patient enters into a Weekly Maintenance Group for at least 12-weeks.
+The actual length of treatment is a collaborative decision between the patient and the treatment team.
+Weekly groups have a psycho-educational approach aimed to increase safe copings skills to prevent the return to active use.
+All patients are required to attend a 45 minute group facilitated by an addiction social worker in addition to a weekly suboxone medication management appointment with one of our board certified addiction psychiatrists.
+Individual therapy is available and highly encouraged for all of the patients in the suboxone practice.
+Following the completion of the weekly maintenance group, patients transfer into a monthly maintenance group for ongoing addiction education and support while receiving suboxone maintenance therapy.

 What is Suboxone?

 Suboxone is a medication used to treat opioid addiction and can also help with pain control.
 Suboxone has two components; Buprenorphine and Naloxone.